SUSE-Enceladus/img-proof/docs/source/start.rst

 .. code-block:: console

-   $ az ad sp create-for-rbac --sdk-auth > mycredentials.json
+   $ az ad sp create-for-rbac --sdk-auth --name "{name}" > mycredentials.json

 See `Azure docs`_ for more info on creating a service principal json file.